DevArenaCN/CSC510ReviewForFinal/README.md

 ### Prolog
 #### 1. Why prolog can be used in a mass distributed system easily?
+Because the variables’ scope is till the end of the line, so they won’t interfere

 #### 2. What is clause reordering in Prolog?
 Why is it important?
 Give an example.
 What other languages uses clause reordering?
 When declaring clauses in prolog (specifically recursive ones), the ordering of the clause is important.
 Consider the following prolog program: